-A majority of confectionery handed out is a single-serving chunk of toffee or a bar or snack.
+Most confectionery handed out is a single-serving chunk of toffee or a bar or snack.
 That is a lot of garbage that is not biodegradable and will end up in landfills or into the seas.

 Look at the bigger picture and hand out candy without plastic packaging this Halloween to save the planet.
-Purchase candies wholesale, stuff them in recyclable candy sacks and hand them out to the children.
+Purchase candies wholesale, stuff them in recyclable candy sacks, and hand them out to the children.

 Yet another major issue with candy bars is that many store-bought goodies include palm oil that has negative consequences for animals in the wild due to deforestation.